augyg/nix-examples/README.md

 This is a collection of nix derivations I have created.

-Each comment is peppered with helpful comments to understand why I wrote the file as well as certain components
+Each file is peppered with helpful comments to understand why I wrote the file as well as certain components

 To avoid overload and certain security concerns, I have removed the actual source code that the nix expressions build however pyShell.nix and scrappy-bestbuy-tutorial have all the pieces necessary to run the expression